2277 Highway 36 West, Suite 200 Roseville, MN 55113-3830

 The brain controls everything we do, say, think and feel.
 It controls the very functions that keep us alive: breathing, circulation, digestion, hormones and the immune system.
 It is through the brain that we experience emotion and personal expression.

 A brain injury is damage to living brain tissue caused by an external or internal insult (e.g. blow to the head, excessive force like shaking/whiplash, bleeding inside the brain, inflammation/swelling, virus that attacks brain, etc.) that may result in temporary or permanent cognitive, physical, behavioral and/or emotional changes.
 There may or may not be a period of unconsciousness immediately following the event.
-Because no two brains are the same, the results of a brain injury, which can affect different areas of the brain depending on the type and severity of accident, vary widely from person-to-person.
+Because no two brains are the same, the results of a brain injury, which can affect different areas of the brain depending on the type and severity of the accident, vary widely from person-to-person.

 Major causes of brain injury include falls, motor vehicle crashes, violence, concussions, bicycle crashes, lack of oxygen from cardiac arrest, aneurysms, strokes and tumors.
 Illness that can cause inflammation of the brain, such as encephalitis, may also result in a brain injury.
 The only known cure for brain injury is prevention.